HL7/davinci-ecdx/input/pagecontent/specification.md

 ##### Subscription

 Subscriptions allow a data source to notify interested data consumers when a specific event occurs.
 In the Da Vinci CDex use case, the Payer is the subscriber and the Provider the publisher.
 The Payer subscribes to a Task queue and filters on the Task resource id.
-The Provider publishes notifications when there are changes to the Task instance.
-The notification does not expose the data itself.
+The Provider publishes notifications when there are changes to the Task instance.  <span class="bg-success">Typically,</span> the notification *does not* expose the data itself.
 The subscriber would then fetch the data using a FHIR RESTful query.

 <div markdown="1" class="bg-info">

-Note
-- The subscription notification could contain the Task and associated data in the response but this approach imposes excessive privacy and security risks on the sender.
+- {:.bg-success}The publisher can not guarantee who has access to the nominated subscription endpoint.
+By omitting the payload, the client is forced to authenticate before accessing the data which mitigates privacy and security risks on the publisher.

 - Subscriptions need not be created independently for each Task - a payer could subscribe to all Tasks where they are the requester.
 It's also possible that subscriptions could be established automatically or out-of-band.
 However, these are implementation details that are out of scope for this guide.
 </div>